asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The `channels` object typically includes properties for each channel, such as:

-- address: An optional string representation of this channel's address.
-The address is typically the "topic name", "routing key", "event type", or "path".
+- `address`: An *optional* string representation of this channel's address.
-- messages: A map of the messages that will be sent to this channel by any application at any time.
+- `messages`: A map of the messages that will be sent to this channel by any application at any time.
-- title: A human-friendly title for the channel.
+- `title`: A human-readable title for the channel.
-- summary: A short summary of the channel.
+- `summary`: A short yet brief summary of the channel.
-- description: A optional description of the channel, providing additional context and details of the message.
+- `description`: A *optional* description of the channel, providing additional context and details of the message.
-- servers: An array of `$ref` pointers to the definition of the servers in which this channel is available.
+- `servers`: An array of `$ref` pointers to the definition of the servers in which this channel is available.
 If servers is absent or empty, this channel must be available on all the servers defined in the `Servers` Object.
-- parameters: A map of the parameters included in the channel address.
+- `parameters`: A map of the parameters included in the channel address.
-- tags: A list of tags for logical grouping of channels.
+- `tags`: A list of tags for logical grouping of channels.
-- externalDocs: Additional external documentation for this channel.
+- `externalDocs`: Additional external documentation for this channel.
-- bindings: A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the channel.
+- `bindings`: A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the channel.

+Here's a visual representation of the `channels` object and its properties:
 ```mermaid
 graph LR
   A[channels]